mihirk284/JDERobot_GSoC/README.md

 </br>

 ## Python Challenge Solution
 The Python Challenge is present in python_challenge/scripts folder.
 The script is run using python3, and uses numpy as a dependency.
-Overall the result is diaplyed in teh terminal, but for easy of visualisation, a matplotlib plot is added.
+Overall the result is displyed in teh terminal, but for easy of visualisation, a matplotlib plot is added.

 To test the challenge run the following commands in a terminal:-
 ```